ghousahmed/modern-web-application-development/README.md

 - NextJS (App Router)

   - Folder Based Routing
-  - Server vs Client Components
+  - Server and Client Components
-  - Dynamic Routes and Dynamic vs Static Pages
+  - Theory of Dynamic Routes and Dynamic vs Static Pages
   - What is CSR, SSR, SSG, ISR and AMP

 - Firebase (Connection)